6 - 8

 - Another exciting example of developments in food science comes from a food scientist named Elizabeth Fenner who used micro- encapsulation to create a “flavor release” ice cream that starts out as vanilla at first taste then transforms into cherry before you swallow it.
 A short video clip may be viewed on online, “The Next Generation of Ice Cream: One Bite, Two Flavors.”

 - Tell students that, in this lesson they will act as food scientists working on a product development team to create a winning new trail mix.
 Each team member will specialize in a certain area such as marketing, food chemistry, graphic design, and cost analysis.
-Encourage students to feature California grown crops (or crops from your home state) in their recipes.
+Encourage students to feature crops from your home state in their recipes.
 At the end of the assignment teams will present their products to the class, and will finally eat their science experiments!

 - Organize students into teams of four and distribute the Product Development Team handouts.
 As a class, discuss the details of each task and the importance of communication between team members to meet the overall goal of creating a successful new product.
 Display the Project Grading Rubric for the class to see and discuss.
 Instruct any students with food allergies to notify the teacher of specific restrictions.
 Students in each team should share task responsibilities in order to provide all students with an opportunity to experience different aspects of product development.